railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 If your system doesn't work after installing your Windows system you'll find some ideas for resolving this below:

 	#.
 Does your PostgreSQL server work?
-Signed in as administrator, select  *Stop Service* from the menu  *Start > Programs > PostgreSQL*.
-If, after a couple of seconds, you can read  *The service PostgreSQL4OpenERP has stopped* then you can be reasonably sure that the database server was working.
+Signed in as administrator, select :guilabel:`Stop Service` from the menu :menuselection:`Start --> Programs --> PostgreSQL`.
+If, after a couple of seconds, you can read :guilabel:`The service PostgreSQL4OpenERP has stopped` then you can be reasonably sure that the database server was working.
 Restart PostgreSQL then, still in the PostgreSQL menu, start the pgAdmin III application which you can use to explore the database.
 Double-click on the \ ``PostgreSQL4OpenERP``\  connection as in the figure below.
 If the database server is working you'll be able to see some information about the empty database.
 If it's not then an error message will appear.

             .. figure:: images/pgadmin_window.png
                :align: center
                :scale: 85

                *Using pgAdmin III to verify that PostgreSQL is working.*

 	#.
 Is the Open ERP application working?
-Signed in to the server as an administrator, stop and restart the service using  *Stop Service* and  *Start Service* from the menu  *Start > Programs > OpenERP Server*  Open the log file \ ``openerp-server.log``\  in \ ``C:\Program Files\OpenERP Server``\   At the end of the file you should see the line  *The server is running, waiting for connections...*
+Signed in to the server as an administrator, stop and restart the service using :guilabel:`Stop Service` and :guilabel:`Start Service` from the menu :menuselection:`Start --> Programs --> OpenERP Server`  Open the log file \ ``openerp-server.log``\  in \ ``C:\Program Files\OpenERP Server``\   At the end of the file you should see the line  *The server is running, waiting for connections...*

                 .. tip:: Automatically starting the server